-Music (song), film (screen), and storytelling (page) comprise Connect Beyond Festival, exploring how collaboration and adaptation create a narrative that can influence social change.
-Using Asheville, NC. .as a creative hub, panels, performances, and screenings will take place in unique settings around the city.
+Music (song), film (screen), and storytelling (page) comprise Connect Beyond Festival, explores how collaboration and adaptation create a narrative that can influence social change.
+Using Asheville as a creative hub, panels, performances, and screenings will take place in unique settings around the city.
 The event brings together youthful ideology and well-worn experience to create a diverse demographic of men and women who are pioneers in their field.

 Saturday, April 6, Raleigh, N.C.

 Hip-hop superstar J. Cole’s inaugural music festival Dreamville will activate Raleigh’s Dorothea Dix Park in an unprecedented way.
-Rescheduled from last fall due to Hurricane Florence, we anticipate a dynamic lineup of some of hip-hop and R&B’s biggest stars, including of course, Fayetteville, N.C. native J. Cole.
+Rescheduled from last fall due to Hurricane Florence, the dynamic lineup features some of hip-hop and R&B’s biggest stars, including of course, Fayetteville, N.C. native J. Cole.
 A portion of proceeds will benefit the Dorothea Dix Park Conservancy and Cole's Dreamville Foundation.